w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-polkadot.md

 ## Bond DOTs

+> **Note:** Transfers are disabled during the soft launch phase of Polkadot.
+This means that if you
+> are setting up a validator during this time you may not be able to make your stash and controller
+> two separate accounts, as is recommended.
+You must make them the same account, meaning that you
+> will bond the account to itself.
+However it is highly recommended that you change your controller
+> as soon as possible.

 It is highly recommended that you make your controller and stash accounts be two separate accounts.
 For this, you will create two accounts and make sure each of them have at least enough funds to pay the fees for making transactions.
 Keep most of your funds in the stash account since it is meant to